symfony/symfony-docs/validation.rst

 :method:`Symfony\\Component\\Validator\\Validation::createCallable`
-    This returns a closure that throws ``ValidationFailedException`` when the constraints aren't matched.
+    This returns a closure that throws ``ValidationFailedException`` when the constraints are not matched.
 :method:`Symfony\\Component\\Validator\\Validation::createIsValidCallable`
-    This returns a closure that returns ``false`` when the constraints aren't matched.
+    This returns a closure that returns ``false`` when the constraints are not matched.

 .. versionadded:: 5.1